muldon/dupPredictorRep/README.md

 --and e.lote=100
 order by e.id desc`
 ```
 this query shows the number of tested questions, the observation filled in *application.properties* file and several values for recall rates.
-You can uncomment `and e.estimateweights=true` to filter only the results for option *Estimating weights* phase of uncomment `and e.lote=100` to filter your experiment by its id (100 in this case).
+You can uncomment `and e.estimateweights=true` to filter only the results for option *Estimating weights* phase or `and e.lote=100` to filter your experiment by its id (100 in this case).
+You can also select any column from tables **experiment** and **recallrate**.

 ## Authors